Monday, November 23, 2020

 Sairek clenched his teeth and looked away from Varhi’s gaze.
 He immediately began refuting such an accusation in his mind, but the other boy had also sown seeds of doubt in his head.

-Varhi took the flask into his hands and examined it, shrugged and began chugging it all at once.
-He didn’t stop until the whole thing was drained, where he coughed weakly once.
-“Ew…” was the only exclamation he let out regarding the taste.
+Varhi took the flask into his hands and examined it, shrugged, and began chugging it all at once.
+He didn’t stop until the whole thing was drained in half a minute, where he coughed weakly once. “...Ew.” was the only exclamation he let out regarding the miserable bitter taste.

 “Why not?
 Best to just get it over with quickly.
 Out of most of the shit I’ve had to deal with in the past few days, having to drink medicine that might save my life is far, far down on the list.”
 Varhi grumbled as he passed the now empty flask back.